nasoma/africastalking-airtime-mcp/README.md

 [Goose](https://block.github.io/goose/) is a good option if you want to use your preferred LLM and supply an API key.

-- Install Goosee.
+- Install Goose.
 - Open the settings panel and add a custom extension (MCP Server).
 - Give your extension a name.
 Type is STDIO.
 - Add the command.
 Save changes.
 ![Goose Demo](goose-demo1.png)
 - Add your environment variables: `username`, `api_key`, `currency_code` and `country`.
-- Save chnages.
+- Save changes.

 ![Goose Demo2](goose-demo2.png)

 ## Tools Descriptions